-The fund aims to provide income and capital growth by investing at least 70% of the portfolio in sterling-denominated bonds issued by companies.
-The fund also invests in government bonds (usually of developed countries) and high yield bonds.
+The fund aims to provide income and capital growth by investing at least 70% of the portfolio in high-quality bonds issued by companies denominated in any European currency.
+The fund manager can also invest in government and high yield bonds.
 Exposure to these assets is gained through physical holdings and the use of derivatives.
-The fund manager is assisted by an in-house team of independent credit analysts in the selection of individual bond issues.
+An in-house team of independent credit analysts assists the fund manager in the selection of individual bond issues and with the monitoring of names held by the fund.